 Increases in the carrying amounts arising on revaluation of land, plant and machinery and buildings are recognised, net of tax, in other comprehensive income and accumulated in reserves in shareholders' equity.
-To the extent that the increase reverses a decrease previously recognised in statement of profit or loss, the increase is first recognised in profit or loss.
-Decreases that reverse previous increases of the same asset are first recognised in other comprehensive income to the extent of the remaining surplus attributable to the asset; all other decreases are charged to profit or loss.
-Each year, the difference between depreciation based on the revalued carrying amount of the asset charged to profit or loss and depreciation based on the asset's original cost, net of tax, is reclassified from the revaluation surplus to retained earnings.
+To the extent that the increase reverses a decrease previously recognised in statement of profit or loss, the increase is first recognised in other comprehensive income to the extent of the remaining surplus attributable to the asset; all other decreases are charged to profit or loss.
+Each year, the difference between depreciation based on the revalued carrying amount of the asset charged to profit or loss and depreciation based on the asset? s original cost, net of tax, is reclassified from the revaluation surplus to retained earnings.
 The above policy has been adopted as a result of adoption of Companies' Act, 2017 and its impact is discussed in detail in Note 4.